-Nolte: Softening Us up for 'Great Reset' Climate Lockdowns
+Nolte: Softening Us Up for 'Great Reset' Climate Lockdowns

 Welcome to month eight of two more weeks.

 Can you imagine the corporate media if, back in April, I had told you Democrats would use the coronavirus to cancel Thanksgiving?
 I would have been called a conspiracy theorist, ridiculed, and fact-checked to within an inch of my life.
-Without evidence, Breitbart claims Democrats want to cancel Thanksgiving.
+Without evidence, Breitbart News claims Democrats want to cancel Thanksgiving.

 But here we sit, eight months into two more weeks, and these assholes are looking to cancel Thanksgiving.